hanamant1828-max/SpaManagement_AN/replit.md

 - Various utilities (pandas, openpyxl, requests, etc.)

 ## Architecture Decisions
-- **Date**: 2024-09-28 - Chose PostgreSQL over SQLite for better concurrency and production readiness
+- **Date**: 2024-09-28 - Using SQLite for local development and easy deployment in Replit environment
 - **Date**: 2024-09-28 - Maintained existing modular architecture to preserve functionality
 - **Date**: 2024-09-28 - Configured for Replit's proxy system with appropriate headers and CORS